butcherg/turnsticks/README.md

 ## Building

+The only prerequisite software is wxWidgets, a cross-platform GUI library.
+For Debian/Ubuntu:

+    $ sudo apt install libwxgtk3.0-gtk3-dev

-Currently, the only way to get the program is to download the code and compile it.
-This requires 1) a compiler, and 2) the wxWidgets GUI library.
-For Linux, the gcc compiler available in most distributions is sufficient, but the build system requires downloading wxWidget sources and compiling them separately.
-After thes prerequisites are met, the easiest way to get the code is to clone this repository:
+After the prerequisite is met, the easiest way to get the code is to clone this repository:

     $ git clone https://github.com/butcherg/turnsticks.git